 The abundant iron, calcium, magnesium, copper, and phosphorus levels in sesame seeds make them suitable for post-pregnancy diet.
 They help in replenishing your body system with essential minerals and regulating bowel movements.
 They can be added to chutneys, curries, and sweets.

 These are the superfoods that you can add to your post pregnancy diet.
-For a customized diet plan, you may consult a doctor.
+For a customized diet plan, you may consult a doctor or a dietitian.

 What Not To Eat After Delivery?